Drug

 For the treatment of bedwetting, take this medication usually once a day 1 hour before bedtime.
 Children should limit the fluids they drink after dinner, especially 1 hour before bedtime until the next morning, or at least 8 hours after the dose.
 If your child wakes up during the night, limit the amount that your child drinks.

-Limit drinking water and other fluids while taking desmopressin.
-Consult your doctor for details.
-If you find that you are drinking more fluids than directed, tell your doctor right away.
+Limit water and other fluids while using this medication, especially in children and older adults.
+Consult your doctor for more details.
+If you find that you are drinking more fluid than directed, tell your doctor right away.
+Your treatment will need to be adjusted.

-Take this medication regularly to get the most benefit from it.
-To help you remember, take it at the same time(s) each day.
+Use this medication regularly to get the most benefit from it.
+To help you remember, take it at the same times each day.

 Tell your doctor if your condition does not get better or if this medication stops working well.